COS301-SE-2021/Rabbitania/README.md

 <div>

                            I am currently a BSc Information and Knowledge Systems student with a passion for full stack web and mobile software development.
-Technologies that I am currently interested in and familiar are as follows:
+                           Technologies that I am currently interested in and familiar are as
-             JavaScript, TypeScript, Node.js, Java, HTML, CSS, PHP, Java, C++ and C# and database technologies such as MySQL, PostgreSQL with some MongoDB </br>experience.
+                           follows: JavaScript, TypeScript, Node.js, Java, HTML, CSS, PHP, Java, C++ and C# and database technologies such as MySQL, PostgreSQL with some MongoDB experience.
 I also have an interest in many full stack frameworks such as ASP .NET Core, Angular, React, Ionic, Spring Boot.

-             I also have a passion for sports such as Water Polo, Golf and many more which make up a lot of my spare time along with a healthy social life and plenty ofgetaways to my game farm to decompress.
+                           I also have a passion for sports such as Water Polo 🤽‍♂️ Golf 🏌️‍♂️ and many more which make up a lot of my spare time with plenty of getaways to my game farm to decompress 🐆
   </div>

 -----------------------------------------------------------------------------------